weijia/couchapp/docs/intro/what-is-couchapp.rst

     </html>

-Now browse to your CouchDB's Futon at http://localhost:5984/_utils and create a database called "whatever".
+Now browse to your CouchDB's Futon at http://localhost:5984/_utils and create a database called ``whatever``.
 Now visit that database, and create a document.
-You will be creating what is known as a, "Design Document", which is a special kind of document in CouchDb that contains application code.
-The only thing you need to know now is to set the document id to something that begins with "\_design/" and save it.
-Now click the button labeled "Upload Attachment" and choose the index.html file you just created, and upload it.
-Now click the link in Futon for index.html, and you should see a list of the databases on that CouchDB instance.
+You will be creating what is known as a, ``Design Document``, which is a special kind of document in CouchDB that contains application code.
+The only thing you need to know now is to set the document id to something that begins with ``_design/`` and save it.
+Now click the button labeled *Upload Attachment* and choose the ``index.html`` file you just created, and upload it.
+Now click the link in Futon for ``index.html``, and you should see a list of the databases on that CouchDB instance.

-(rengel, 2012-09-05: Because of the »Same Origin« policy the index.html file has to be in the same directory, or a subdirectory thereof, as your whatever database.)
+(rengel, 2012-09-05: Because of the *Same Origin* policy the ``index.html`` file has to be in the same directory, or a subdirectory thereof, as your whatever database.)

 You gotta admit there was nothing to that.

 Make it easy it with the CouchApp toolchain
 -------------------------------------------